Cinematic Strawberry

 Abstract

-This paper introduces a groundbreaking framework for classifying words along a "something-nothing" spectrum, representing the continuum between existence ("something") and non-existence ("nothing").
-By assigning numerical values between 0 and 1 to words based on their ontological proximity to existence or non-existence, this framework offers a new method for understanding language's role in reflecting and shaping our perception of being.
-The classification process leverages large language models (LLMs), which provide scalable word classifications rooted in collective human linguistic knowledge.
-This novel approach opens new avenues for research across linguistics, artificial intelligence (AI), and cross-domain machine-to-machine communication.
+This paper introduces a framework for classifying words along a something-nothing spectrum, representing the continuum between existence and non-existence.
+By assigning numerical values between 0 and 1 to words based on their ontological proximity to existence or non-existence, this framework offers a method for studying how language reflects and shapes perception of being.
+The classification process leverages large language models (LLMs), which provide scalable word classifications rooted in broad human linguistic data.
+The approach opens research paths across linguistics, artificial intelligence (AI), and cross-domain machine-to-machine communication.

 1. Introduction